liferay/liferay-docs/develop/tutorials/articles/04-business-logic-and-data-access/02-service-builder-persistence/07-configuring-service.properties.markdown

 # Configuring service.properties

+In this tutorial, you'll learn how to use and edit the `service.properties` file.
+You'll also learn about the properties included in this file and how to set them to fit your needs.

-Service Builder generates a `service.properties` file in your project's `docroot/WEB-INF/src` folder. @product@ uses the properties in this file to alter your service's database schema and load Spring configuration files to support deployment of your service.
+Service Builder generates a `service.properties` file in your `*-service` module's `src/main/resources` folder. @product@ uses the properties in this file to alter your service's database schema.
 You should not modify this file, but rather make any necessary overrides in a `service-ext.properties` file in that same folder.

 Here are some of the properties included in the `service.properties` file:

 - `build.auto.upgrade`: This is `true` by default.
 This property determines whether or not Liferay should automatically apply changes to the database model when a new version of the plugin is deployed.
-- `build.namespace`: This is the namespace you defined in `docroot/WEB-INF/service.xml`.
+- `build.namespace`: This is the namespace you defined in your `service.xml`.
   Liferay distinguishes different plugins from each other using their namespaces.
 - `build.number`: Liferay distinguishes different builds of your plugin.
 Each time a distinct build of your plugin is deployed to Liferay, Liferay increments this number.
 - `build.date`: This is the time of the latest build of your plugin.
-- `spring.configs`: This is a comma-delimited list of Spring configurations.
 - `include-and-override`: The default value of this property defines `service-ext.properties` as an override file for `service.properties`.